-Situated on the banks of Vaigai River in Tamil Nadu, the city is renowned across the world for its Meenakshi Sundareswarar Temple.
+Situated on the banks of Vaigai river in Tamil Nadu, the city is known for its Meenakshi Sundareswarar Temple.

 Madurai also serves as the gateway to hill stations like Kodaikanal and Munnar and to the famous wildlife hot spot Periyar National Park.

-WHERE TO STAY IN MADURAI
+BEST PLACES TO STAY IN MADURAI

-WHERE TO EAT IN MADURAI
+BEST PLACES TO EAT IN MADURAI

 Vegetarians need not despair.
-Eateries serving authentic Iyengar style meals and breakfast can be found in the city.
+Eateries serving authentic Iyengar style meals and breakfast can also be found easily in the city.